-This chapter explains the Set Up of Rest Assured jars in Eclipse Project.
+This chapter explains the Set Up of Rest Assured jars in Eclipse Project or How to Configure Eclipse with Rest-Assured?
 To do that, follow the below steps:

 - Setting up Java, Eclipse and TestNG

 - Setting up Rest-Assured Jars in class Path of Eclipse

 Pre-Requisites of Configure Eclipse with Rest-Assured

 Let us set up our development environment to write some RESTful web services tests.
 In order to set up the environment we have to follow these links below.
 If you already have these tools you can skip to the next section.

 Once Java, Eclipse and TestNG is set up on the system, download and set up Rest-Assured in Eclipse.

 Download Rest-Assured Jars/Library

 First download all the required Rest-Assured jar files.
 Here is the link to download the Jars: https://github.com/rest-assured/rest-assured/wiki/Downloads.
 On this page you will find a section to download “Current direct downloads” .
 Move to that section and click on the link to dist package, as shown in the image below

 Note: At the time of this writing Version 3.0.3 is available for download.